More about: Verona in 1 Day: all you need to know

 - Where… Piazza Vescovado, Verona.

-The Stone Bridge is the oldest bridge in Verona and the only original Roman bridge still standing.
-It is ideal for taking photos of the cityscape and also connects to Castel San Pietro across the river.
+The Stone Bridge is Verona’s oldest bridge and the only original Roman bridge still standing.
+It’s ideal for taking photos of the cityscape and also connects to San Pietro Castle on the other side of the river.

-If you visit Verona with children or by bike, this stop is perfect for a brief but visually stunning cultural experience.
+If you’re visiting Verona with children or by bike, this stop is perfect for a brief but visually stunning cultural experience.

 - Price… Free.